Military animal: Other specialized functions

+"Mercy dogs" were paramedic dogs used in the World Wars and Korean War.
+Their purpose was to locate and guide medics towards injured soldiers following large battles, or to directly carry medical supplies to the injured soldiers so that they could treat themselves as battles were ongoing.

-Cats were used in the Royal Navy to control vermin on board ships.
+Ship's cats were used in the Royal Navy to control vermin on board ships.
 Able seacat Simon of HMS Amethyst received the Dickin Medal.

 During the Spanish Civil War (1936–1939), Nationalist pilots attached fragile supplies to live turkeys, which descended flapping their wings, thus serving as parachutes which could also be eaten by the defenders of the monastery of Santa Maria de la Cabeza.

 Furthermore, use of military chickens was proposed in the British Blue Peacock project.
 The scheme involved burying nuclear bombs in the ground for later detonation should occupied (West) Germany be overrun by Warsaw Pact forces.
 The primitive electronic devices of the 1950s were unreliable in frozen ground, and the chickens were considered as a source of biogenic heat.
 This story has often been reported as an April Fool's joke, but when it was declassified and proven to be a true story on 1 April 2004 (April Fool's Day), the head of education and interpretation at the UK National Archives said, "It does seem like an April Fool but it most certainly is not.
 The Civil Service does not do jokes."